DataRaptor/drift-discord/README.md

 ## Notes

-The final working and stable prototype after the 8 hours of time allocated can be found on commit hash: `3c7272f`.
+- The final working and stable prototype after the 8 hours of time allocated can be found on commit hash: `3c7272f`.

-All subsequent commits are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.
+- Subsequent commits are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.

+- If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).